Mobile App Store Optimization Guide 2020

 The goal of implementing ASO is t make sure everyone who is searching for something like your app gets to see it in the Search.
 With ASO, you increase traffic to your app and get more organic downloads (the sweet kind you don't have pay for, unlike ads or any other paid traffic).
 Thus, you get more customers out of your buck and they are higher quality.

 Just like traditional SEO tools enable websites to appear on the first pages of search results, high ASO ranking can boost an app to top results in a store.

-What makes App Store Optimization Services so important?
+Why App Store Optimization is so important?

 Underestimated by many, ASO can help drive serious traffic to your app and convert that traffic into installs and active customers.
 Some research data shows that over 60% of all apps are found by users simply by searching in the stores.